medibloc/panacea-js-old/docs/medjs-cryptography.rst

   var encryptUtil = Cryptography.encrypt;
   encryptUtil.decryptData(accessKey, encryptedMsg);

 To decrypt data you can use ``Cryptography.encrypt.decryptData(accessKey, encryptedMsg)``.
-It decrypt encrypted message using AES-256-CTR algorithm.
-Initialization vector(IV) is generated from access key.
+This function decrypts the encrypted message using AES-256-CTR algorithm.
+Initialization vector(IV) is generated from the access key.

 .. note:: Decrypt algorithm can be changed.